1. Contact addresses

 9.1 Data protection legal claims

-We grant affected persons all claims according to applicable law.
-Affected persons have the following rights in particular:
+We grant affected individuals all claims according to applicable law.
+Affected individuals have the following rights in particular:

-Information: Affected persons can request information on whether we process personal data about them, and if so, which personal data it concerns.
-Affected persons also receive the information necessary to assert their data protection legal claims and to ensure transparency.
-This includes the processed personal data as such, but also information about the purpose of processing, the duration of storage, any disclosure or potential export of data to other countries, and the source of the personal data.
+Information: Affected individuals can request information on whether we process personal data about them, and if so, which personal data it concerns.
+Affected individuals also receive the information necessary to assert their data protection legal claims and to ensure transparency.
+This includes the processed personal data as such, but also information on the purpose of processing, the duration of storage, any disclosure or potential export of data to other countries, and the source of the personal data.

-Correction and restriction: Affected persons can correct inaccurate personal data, complete incomplete data, and request the restriction of the processing of their data.
+Correction and restriction: Affected individuals can correct inaccurate personal data, complete incomplete data, and request the restriction of the processing of their data.

-Opportunity for own position and human review: Affected persons can present their own position in decisions that are based solely on automated processing of personal data and that have legal effects for them or significantly affect them (automated individual decisions), and request a review by a human.
+Opportunity for own viewpoint and human review: Affected individuals can present their own viewpoint in decisions that are based solely on automated processing of personal data and that have legal effects for them or significantly affect them (automated individual decisions), and request a review by a human.

-Deletion and objection: Affected persons can request the deletion of personal data ('right to be forgotten') and object to the processing of their data with effect for the future.
+Deletion and objection: Affected individuals can have personal data deleted ('right to be forgotten') and object to the processing of their data with effect for the future.

-Data release and data transfer: Affected persons can request the release of personal data or the transfer of their data to another controller.
+Data access and data transfer: Affected individuals can request the release of personal data or the transfer of their data to another controller.

-We can postpone, restrict, or deny the exercise of rights of affected persons within the legally permissible framework.
-We may inform affected persons of any prerequisites that must be met for the exercise of their data protection rights.
-For example, we may refuse to provide information in whole or in part, citing confidentiality obligations, overriding interests, or the protection of other individuals.
-We may also refuse the deletion of personal data in whole or in part, particularly citing legal retention obligations.
+We may postpone, restrict, or deny the exercise of the rights of affected persons within the legally permissible framework.
+We may inform affected persons of any prerequisites that may need to be fulfilled for the exercise of their data protection rights.
+For example, we may refuse to provide information in whole or in part, citing confidentiality obligations, overriding interests, or the protection of other persons.
+We may also refuse the deletion of personal data, particularly citing legal retention obligations, in whole or in part.

-We may exceptionally charge fees for the exercise of rights.
+We may exceptionally provide for costs for the exercise of rights.
 We inform affected persons in advance about any potential costs.

-We are obligated to identify affected persons who request information or assert other rights with appropriate measures.
-Affected persons are required to cooperate.
+We are obliged to identify affected persons who request information or assert other rights with appropriate measures.
+Affected persons are obliged to cooperate.

 9.2 Legal Protection

-Affected persons have the right to enforce their data protection claims through legal means or to file a complaint with a data protection supervisory authority.
+Affected persons have the right to enforce their data protection claims through legal channels or to file a complaint with a data protection supervisory authority.

 The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (EDÖB).

-European data protection supervisory authorities are organized as members of the European Data Protection Committee (EDSA).
-In some member states of the European Economic Area (EEA), the data protection supervisory authorities are federally structured, particularly in Germany.
+European data protection supervisory authorities are organized as members of the European Data Protection Board (EDPB).
+In some member states in the European Economic Area (EEA), the data protection supervisory authorities are federally structured, particularly in Germany.

 10. Use of the Website